 Summer Vacation (7 Days Away)

 It’s the moment you (and the kids) wait for all year long—that full week you can finally steal away and truly unplug.
-Since seven days is quite a long time to be away from your plants (certainly longer than a weekend), there’s one technique we suggest for your garden.
+Since seven days is quite a long time to be away from your plants, there’s one technique we suggest.

 Rely on an automatic watering system.
 If you don’t already have one, installing a drip irrigation system is not only a great way to keep your plants healthy, but it’s also a smart water conservation solution.
 Just put a timer on your spigot and let the system do the rest; you’ll love having this method even when you get home.